Masks

 Total number of epochs |

-For the above example, these values would be as follows:
+For the above example, these values would be as follows (some outputs excluded):

 ID EPOCH_MASK N_MASK_SET N_MASK_UNSET N_MATCHES N_RETAINED N_TOTAL N_UNCHANGED